-Jeremy Lanzer practises in commercial and corporate law, with a particular focus on mergers and acquisitions, listed public companies, equity capital raisings, shareholder activism, corporate governance, disclosure and regulatory investigations.
+Jeremy Lanzer practises in commercial and corporate law, with a particular focus on mergers and acquisitions, listed public companies, equity capital markets, shareholder activism, corporate governance, disclosure and regulatory investigations.

-Jeremy acts for a range of public and private clients in Australia and overseas across various industry sectors, including technology and internet, retail, cybersecurity, property development, and pharmaceuticals and biotechnology.
+Jeremy acts for a range of public and private clients in Australia and overseas across various industry sectors, including technology, internet and e-commerce, retail, cybersecurity, property development, and pharmaceuticals and biotechnology.

-Jeremy was first ranked by Chambers Asia Pacific as an ‘associate to watch’ in Corporate/M&A, and is now ranked by Chambers Global for Corporate/M&A, attracting praise as an “astute, sensible and practical adviser” who offers “clear, succinct advice” and flexible engagement with client requirements.
+Jeremy is ranked by Chambers Global for Corporate/M&A, attracting praise as an “astute, sensible and practical adviser” who offers “clear, succinct advice”.

-Jeremy has been selected by his peers for inclusion in the Best Lawyers® International list for Australia for his work in Equity Capital Markets Law.
-Jeremy is also recognised in Legal Media Group’s Rising Stars Expert Guides publication for Corporate/M&A/Private Equity, the only lawyer in Australia ranked for that category.
+Jeremy has been selected by his peers for inclusion in the Best Lawyers® International list for Australia for his work in equity capital markets law.
+He is also recommended by Legal 500 Asia Pacific in the areas of capital markets and corporate and M&A, as well as being recognised in Legal Media Group’s Rising Stars Expert Guides publication for corporate/M&A/private equity, the only lawyer in Australia ranked for that category.

 Jeremy Lanzer is ‘technically skilled and commercially insightful’, a ‘highly responsive’ source of ‘clear, succinct advice’ and valued as an ‘astute, sensible and practical adviser’.